 For example, “Mrs. Jones, this is a significant procedure we are discussing today, and this is the first time I have had the pleasure of meeting you.
 I would like you to consider the various goals, risks, and outcomes we discussed today, then let’s get back together in a few weeks to confirm the plan.
 I can also answer any additional questions you might have.
 Furthermore, I will also be giving additional thought to the plan and make sure I feel this is the best approach to address your concerns.
 This way, when we meet the morning of surgery, we will both feel that all issues have been addressed.”

 For a discussion of elective procedure concerns related to the pandemic, see our article, “Resources for Elective Procedures During COVID-19.”
-For additional questions, please contact The Doctors Company Patient Safety and Risk Management Department at email@example.com or (800) 421-2368.
+For additional questions, please contact The Doctors Company Patient Safety and Risk Management Department at (800) 421-2368 or by email.